carpentries/instructor-training/episodes/18-management.md

 ---
-title: "Managing a Diverse Classroom"
+title: "Working With Your Team"
 block: "Building Teaching Skill"
-teaching: 10
+teaching: 30
-exercises: 20
+exercises: 40
 questions:
 - "How can I prepare for effective co-teaching?"
 - "What are the challenges of managing a heterogeneous classroom?"
 - "What do I do if there is a Code of Conduct violation?"
+- "What is involved in setting up for a workshop?
 objectives:
+- "Identify several potential challenges of teaching learners with very different backgrounds and skill levels."
-- "Evaluate different strategies for managing a class in which learners have diverse backgrounds and skill levels."
+- "Evaluate different strategies for managing heterogeneity challenges."
-- "Know what to do if someone at your workshop violates the Code of Conduct."
+- "Locate resources to direct your response if someone at your workshop violates the Code of Conduct."
+- "Use workshop website template instructions to create a website."
 keypoints:
 - "Working with a broad range of learners can be challenging, but there are many ways to keep a classroom happy and motivated."
 - "Response to a Code-of-Conduct violation at a workshop is subject to instructor discretion, but all violations should be reported to the Carpentries for follow-up."